 The national chief and vice chief are Arrowmen elected to one-year terms by the section chiefs during the annual national planning meeting.
 They serve as members of the national Order of the Arrow committee, providing the opinion of youth Arrowmen on national OA policy.
 They also serve as the presiding officers for the national OA event.
-They are advised in their responsibilities by the national OA committee chairman and the Order of the Arrow team leader.
-The professional adviser is the Order of the Arrow team specialist, a national professional Scouter.
+They are advised in their responsibilities by the national OA committee chairman and the Order of the Arrow National Director.
+The professional adviser is the Order of the Arrow Associate Director, a national professional Scouter.

 National Chief - Derek Porter

 Anthony is an Eagle Scout and Vigil Honor member from Blue Heron Lodge, Tidewater Council #596.
 He has served as the SR-7A section chief, and will serve as the 2018 national chief of the Order of the Arrow.

 National Vice Chief - Greg Brown

 Michael is an Eagle Scout and Vigil Honor member of Sakima Lodge, La Salle Council #165.
 He has served as the CR-6A section chief, and will serve as the 2018 national vice chief of the Order of the Arrow.